mobilecoinfoundation/mcips/text/0025-confidential-token-ids.md

 of the transaction should remain private to the sender and recipient of the transaction.

-In addition we would also like that that the token id should remain private.
+In addition we would also like that the token id should remain private.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation